nitin-1926/CodeQuotient-Project/README.md

 # Web-Project
-# This a website for Code Quotient (clone)
+# It is a highly functioning User Management System with the feature of Communities and discussion.
-# It is basically a company management system with different options for Admins, Users, Community builders and others
+# It contains different options for Admins, Users, Community builders and others